ez80/84-CE-Documentation/tutorial/intro.rst

 An assembler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-An assembler lets you take the code you have created and make it into a program that the TI-84 Plus CE can use.
+An assembler lets you take the code you have created and make it into a program that the TI-84+CE can use.
 We recommend SPASM-ng when coding in eZ80.

 Download Here: `Spasm-ng <https://github.com/alberthdev/spasm-ng/releases>`_